 At this cadence, you’ll either take your goals to the next level, refresh, or retire them every quarter.
 This also gives your managers greater visibility into their reports’ successes and challenges, and helps them help their team.

 How to set goals with Kazoo

 A surefire way for managers and their teams to miss goals is to set them and forget them.

 It takes a lot of time and energy to hold all parties accountable for hitting milestones, no matter your company size.
 That’s why we recommend a solid performance management solution.

 To truly keep all parties accountable for hitting milestones, businesses need to invest in the time, culture, and technology to do so.

 32% of employees want to see the progress they’ve made toward goals set by their manager.
 It makes sense — there’s no point in goal setting if you don’t track your goals.
 When companies recognize and celebrate goal achievements in real-time and see missed goals as growth opportunities, not as failures, that’s when the change happens.

 Are you ready to take your goal setting to the next level?

 Ultimately, effective goal setting is a skill that combines tactical business insights with emotional intelligence and project management.

-To make things easier, the Kazoo Employee Experience Platform can help you set individual and team goals that tie to bigger company initiatives while keeping all parties accountable and informed on the progress in real-time.
+That’s why the Kazoo Employee Experience Platform combines goal setting with all the performance management and employee experience tools you need in one place, like feedback, check-ins, recognition, rewards, surveys, and more.
+So we can help you set individual and team goals that tie to bigger company initiatives while keeping all parties accountable and informed on the progress in real-time.